 The canalith repositioning procedure can move the otoconia to a part of your ear where they won't cause dizziness.
-Performed in your doctor's office and at home, the canalith repositioning procedure consists of several simple head maneuvers.
-The procedure is quite effective, relieving vertigo in 80 percent or more of individuals after one or two treatments.
+Performed in your doctor's office, the canalith repositioning procedure consists of several simple head maneuvers.
+The procedure is quite effective, relieving vertigo in approximately 80 percent of individuals after one or two treatments.
 However, the problem may recur.

 - Hilton, MP et al. The Epley (canalith repositioning) manoeuvre for benign paroxysmal positional vertigo.
 Cochrane Database System Review.
 2014;12:CD003162.
 Review.

 - Gold, DR et al. Repositioning maneuvers for benign paroxysmal positional vertigo.
 Current Treatment Options Neurology.
 2014;16(8):307.

 - Helminski, JO.
 Effectiveness of the canalith repositioning procedure in the treatment of benign paroxysmal positional vertigo.
 Physical Therapy.
 2014;94(10):1373.
 Review.